 3. Club Colours

-The club colours shall be, a yellow vest with two vertical black stripes and the name Stafford Harriers in 1” letters, the shorts will be black.
+The club colours shall be, a yellow T-Shirt with two vertical black stripes and the name Stafford Harriers in 1” (25 mm) letters, the shorts will be black.

 - Membership of the Club shall be open to persons who are amateurs as defined by UK athletics governing bodies at that time, regardless of sex, age, disability, ethnicity, nationality, sexual orientation, religion or other beliefs.
 However, limitation of membership according to available facilities is allowable on a non-discriminatory basis.